leftshiftone/explicit/README.md

 ````

 #Mappings
-Mappings can be used to convert an input character sequence to an other character sequence.
+Mappings can be used to convert an input character sequence to another character sequence.
 This can be used
 in combination with the alias EQL token.
-For example the alias in the EQL pattern "ten #currency:currency" stores
+For example the alias in the EQL pattern **"ten #currency:currency"** stores
 the matching character sequence at default.
 This character sequence can be converted by a mapping configuration.

 ````xml